-&lt;sup>28 The range between the lower flammable limit/lower explosive limit (LFL/LEL) and upper flammable limit/upper explosive limit (UFL/UEL) gives the range between the lowest and highest concentrations of vapor in air that will burn or explode.
+The range between the lower flammable limit/lower explosive limit (LFL/LEL) and upper flammable limit/upper explosive limit (UFL/UEL) gives the range between the lowest and highest concentrations of vapor in air that will burn or explode.

-&lt;sup>29 See Section VIII.4 for storage guidelines
+34 See Section VIII.4 for storage guidelines

-&lt;sup>30 See UBC SRS Working with Peroxide Forming Compounds can be explosive and the mixing of an oxidant with an oxidizable substance is potentially very hazardous.
+35 See UBC SRS Working with Peroxide Forming Compounds

+Caution is required when working with or storing strong oxidizers as these compounds are capable of reacting with combustibles at room temperature.
+Rapid oxidations can be explosive and the mixing of an oxidant with an oxidizable substance is potentially very hazardous.
 Violent reactions can occur if oxidants are mixed or contaminated with combustible materials (wood, paper, powdered metals, varsol, organic solvents, etc.).
 Such mixtures are very sensitive to heat, friction and impact.

-Oxidizing materials decompose rapidly to yield $O_2$ when heated, thus the hazards are greatly increased as temperatures rise, such as in a fire.
+Oxidizing materials decompose rapidly to yield O_2 when heated, thus the hazards are greatly increased as temperatures rise, such as in a fire.
 Strong oxidants should be stored in a separate cabinet (preferably metal) away from combustibles and acids.